tenzir/tenzir/web/docs/use/integrate/rest-api/README.md

 ## TLS Modes

-There exist 4 modes to start the REST API, each of which suits a slightly different use case.
+There exist four modes to start the REST API, each of which suits a slightly different use case.

 ### Developer Mode